 Dairy-Free Ambrosia Salad

 Dairy-free?
 No problem!
 Skip the sour cream and make Coconut Whipped Cream instead!
-Just fold it with the fruit when the dairy cream is called for.
+Just fold it with the fruit in place of the dairy cream.

 What Kinds of Fruit Are Used in Ambrosia Salad?

 Mandarin oranges and pineapple are nice choices for canned fruits, but you could use fruit cocktail if you wanted.
 I like to add in some fresh fruit to my salad, although I’m not sure if that is traditional.
 A peeled and chopped apple adds a nice crunch to the salad.